telerik/xamarin-forms-docs/controls/calendar/scheduling/calendar-scheduling-ui-customization.md

 * **RepeatAppointmentView** – view for repeating appointments
 * **EndRepeatAppointmentView** – view for end repeat appointments

->note Please note that scheduling screens are available for MonthView, DayView, MultiDayView and WeekView modes.
+>note Please note that scheduling screens can be shown in MonthView, DayView, MultiDayView and WeekView modes.
 You could refer to the [View Modes]({%slug calendar-features-navigation-and-view-mode%}) topic for more information on the available in RadCalendar views.
+For MonthView and WeekView Modes the scheduling screens can be shown using the AddAppointmentButton.
+You will need to set the **IsAddAppointmentButtonVisible to True"**.

 ## Partially customization options